 Here are a few reasons why you might want to pay more attention to paid marketing.

-With so many factors involved with getting consistent free traffic, investing in paid traffic methods can help you bypass this stage.
+With so many factors involved in getting consistent free traffic, investing in paid traffic methods can help you bypass this stage.

 Instead of waiting months, or even years, to see any kind of growth, you can start optimizing your affiliate marketing content today and see growth almost instantly.